trimstray/test-your-sysadmin-skills/README.md

 If you want to add other programs to system startup you need to change `/etc/rc.conf` file instead of `/etc/defaults/rc.conf`.

 </details>

-As much as I have read about iowait, it is still mystery to me.

-I know it's the time spent by the CPU waiting for a IO operations to complete, but what kind of IO operations precisely?
-What I am also not sure, is why it so important?
-Can't the CPU just do something else while the IO operation completes, and then get back to processing data?

-Also what are the right tools to diagnose what process(es) did exactly wait for IO.

-And what are the ways to minimize IO wait time?

 <details>
 <summary><b>CPU spent the most of time for a IO operations to complete.
 Which tools do you use for diagnose what process(es) did exactly wait for IO?
 How to minimize IO wait time? ***</b></summary><br>